Instagram guide to the island of Ponza

 My latest Instagram guide is to the island of Ponza, seven thin kilometers of volcanic rock that sits in the Tyrrhenian Sea in between Rome and Naples.

 If you have been following me for a while you know how much I love the island.
 I have made dozens of trips over the years.
 I have hiked empty trails in deepest winter & snagged the last table at Bar Tripoli on summer weekends when every seat on every ferry crossing is full.
-I am sharing some of my island secrets in this post but there is much more (like hotels & ferry information) in my updated e-book guide, Ponza Travel Essentials, that is available on Amazon.
+I am sharing some of my island secrets in this post but there is much more (like hotels & ferry information) in my updated e-book guide, Ponza Travel Essentials.
+Email me at email@example.com for details

 Ponza is a simple island with spectacular natural beauty.
 The superyacht that you spot in the distance just might have a famous football star or Beyonce, but this is not a luxury destination.
 There are no big-name designer shops and even the four-star hotels have a laid backed vibe.
 Don't come expecting Capri or Portofino.
 Think Martha's Vineyard or a groovy Southern California beach town and maybe you will fall in love like I have.